dotnet/samples/azure/app-configuration-dynamic-reload/README.md

 1. For **Key**, enter *TestApp:Settings:Sentinel*.
 For **Value**, enter 1.
 Leave **Label** and **Content type** blank.
 1. Select **Apply**.

-> [!NOTE]
-> If you aren't using a sentinel key, you need to manually register every key you want to monitor.

 ## Run the sample

 ```dotnetcli